rackerlabs/technical-blog/_posts/2019-04-26-roll-standby-database-forward-with-rman.md

 ### Steps to roll forward a physical standby database

-Use the following steps to roll forward an physical standby database.
+Use the following steps to roll forward a physical standby database.

 #### Find the SCN gap